mudler/LocalAI/docs/content/docs/features/audio-to-text.md

 weight = 2
 +++

+Audio to text models are models that can generate text from an audio file.

 The transcription endpoint allows to convert audio files to text.
 The endpoint is based on [whisper.cpp](https://github.com/ggerganov/whisper.cpp), a C++ library for audio transcription.
-The endpoint supports the audio formats supported by `ffmpeg`.
+The endpoint input supports all the audio formats supported by `ffmpeg`.

 ## Usage